September 22, 2025

 EGR System Diagnosis & Repair

-Inspect the pipelines and connections for deformations, mechanical defects, damaged electrical connectors, and carbon buildup. - In-Depth Service Diagnosis
+Check the pipelines and connections for any changes in form or mechanical issues, damaged electrical connectors, and build up of carbon.

-Use the oscilloscope, multimeter, and other equipment for exact diagnosis.
-Specialists check EGR components, wire resistance, intake pressure, air consumption, and ECU signal accuracy. - Computer Diagnostics
+Utilize the multimeter, oscilloscope, and the other tools for precise diagnosis.
+Specialists check EGR components, wire resistance, intake pressure, air consumption, and ECU signal accuracy.

 Due to low repairability, most EGR components require replacement.
 The valve itself can often be restored by cleaning.
 New components may need to be programmed into the ECU using a diagnostic scanner after the replacement.